 With the second season of the BBC America drama Killing Eve on April 7 comes the return of the tantalizing cat-and-mouse game between intelligence officer Eve Polastri, played by Sandra Oh, and Jodie Comer’s very fashionable international assassin, Villanelle.

 Throughout season one, the women are simultaneously horrified and fascinated with the other.
 They want to (actually) kill each other but yet they can’t get enough of each other.
-The complex relationship made for television success: Oh’s performance was award-winning, and the season finale drew 1.25 million viewers, up a staggering 86% from its premiere.
+The complex relationship made for television success: Oh’s performance was award winning, and the season finale drew 1.25 million viewers, up a staggering 86 percent from its premiere.

 But what makes the two so obsessed with each other?
 And what makes us obsessed with them?
 We talked to Dr. Alexandra Solomon, a professor and couples therapist at Northwestern University, who says that the natural human desire for risk could play a role.

-Besides the flirtation, Solomon says that Eve and Villanelle’s fixation could also stem from feelings of jealousy, especially in regards to Eve, who is unsatisfied with her intelligence desk job at the beginning of the series.
+Besides the flirtation, Solomon says that Eve and Villanelle’s fixation could also stem from feelings of jealousy, especially in regard to Eve, who is unsatisfied with her intelligence-desk job at the beginning of the series.

 “Eve has chosen duty: She’s the good girl,” Solomon explains.
 “And there may be a part of Villanelle that longs for the simplicity of a life that you can live above board.”